nanshe-org/rank_filter/Readme.md

 Additionally, the preferred python interpreter can be set by using the `PYTHON_EXECUTABLE` variable.
 If `PYTHON_EXECUTABLE` is not specified at all, the first python interpreter found on the path will be used.

+###Checking

+Before building the Python bindings it is worth checking if the C++ code passes its own test suite.
+This can be done using `make` with the command below.
+It is not required to run this stage, but it will be run every time when building.
+These test are no guarantee that the Python module will work.
+All they verify is that the C++ code works.

+	make check

 ###Building

 Building is done easily using `make`.
 This will create a shared object in the slib directory, which can be imported by Python as a module.
+As mentioned in the Checking section, the C++ tests will be run first.
+If they fail, the Python module will not be built.
+They do not guarantee that the Python module will work.
+Instead the testing stage can be used to validate the module.

 	make

+###Testing

+Once the Python module is built, it is worth testing whether it works.
+This can be done with `make` using the command below.
+Unlike the C++ tests, these are Python tests that use nose to run the tests.
+The tests are the Python analogues of the ones used in C++ tests.
+They not only verify that basic command run, but that they pass with correct results only.

+	make test

 ###Installing

-Installing is also done easily using `make`.
-This will install the shared object in the identified Python's site-package folder allowing for importing this module using that Python.
+After building and testing, it is time to install.
+Using `make`, the command below will install the module in the identified Python's site-package folder allowing for importing this module using that Python.

 	make install